Search: 425 results

 When He entered Jerusalem, all the city was trembling [with excitement], saying, “Who is this?”

-But when the high priests and the scribes saw the amazing things that he had done and the children shouting in the Temple, "Hosanna to the Son of David," they became furious
+But when the chief priests and the experts in the law saw the wonderful things he did and heard the children crying out in the temple courts, "Hosanna to the Son of David," they became indignant

-In the morning, as Jesus was returning to the city, he became hungry.
+Now in the morning, as Jesus returned to the city [of Jerusalem], He became hungry.

 And seeing a fig-tree by the wayside, he came to it, and saw nothing on it but leaves only; and he said to it, Let there be no fruit from you from this time forward for ever.
 And straight away the fig-tree became dry and dead.